 Kumon Logo

-The latest logo is carefully thought out in terms of the meaning and essence of the methodology.
+The latest logo is carefully thought out in terms of methodology, consideration, and essence.
 It appeared when the number of students worldwide exceeded 3 million.

 The emblem consists of the inscription “Kumon” in capital letters, with the letter “O” replaced by a child’s drawing of a face.
 The emoji looks thoughtful, as it symbolizes a pondering child.
-The image reflects the main goal of the developmental workbooks – to stimulate thought processes.
-The tasks develop logic and unleash the creative potential of children.
+The image reflects the main goal of the developmental workbooks to stimulate thought processes.
+The tasks develop logic and unleash children’s creative potential.

-The second meaning of the image is the motivation for educators to continuously grow and improve.
-Each teacher is in a state of reflection on how to help their students develop and how to better conduct the lesson.
+The second meaning of the image is the motivation for educators to continually grow and improve.
+Each teacher is reflecting on how to help their students develop and how to conduct lessons more effectively.

 Font and Colors